gSerP1983/OpenXml.Excel.Data/README.md

-# Net-OpenXml.Excel.Data
+# OpenXml.Excel.Data
-Small library for working with excel as with IDataReader.
+A simple C# IDataReader implementation to read Excel Open Xml files.
+ExcelDataReader reads very fast.
+On my machine 10000 records per 3 sec.
+ExcelDataReader uses small memory because it reads SAX method (OpenXmlReader).
-With this library you can easy read excel file to DataTable or you can import excel file to database (use SqlBulkCopy).
+With this library you can easy read excel file to DataTable or you can import excel file to sql server database (use SqlBulkCopy).
+Enjoy))

 Read to DataTable example: